bbli/cpp-git/README.md

 ### Presentation
 * explain GIT internals
 * explain design decision
+    * get_fmt?
+    * tree refers to tree object, project refers to source files/working directory
 * explain differences with Git
     * format
     * HEAD
+    * commit: no committer, pgp signature, etc
+    * no commands involving diffing:
+        * rebase
+        * merge
+        * cherry-pick
+    * new/modified files
+    * algorithms may not be what git actually uses
+* algorithms:
+    * status:
+        - copy of dictionary for rare edge case that you have two copies of the same file
+    * add:

 ## External Libraries